ExtCore/ExtCore-Docs/getting_started/tutorial_service.rst

 .. code-block:: c#
     :emphasize-lines: 6

-    public override void Configure(IApplicationBuilder applicationBuilder)
+    public void Configure(IApplicationBuilder applicationBuilder, IOperation operation)
     {
-      base.Configure(applicationBuilder);
+      applicationBuilder.UseExtCore();
       applicationBuilder.Run(async (context) =>
         {

-        await context.Response.WriteAsync(this.serviceProvider.GetService<IOperation>().Calculate(5, 10).ToString());
+          await context.Response.WriteAsync(operation.Calculate(5, 10).ToString());
-      });
         }
+      );
+    }

-The service provider will search inside the ASP.NET Core DI for the registered implementation of the ``IOperation`` interface and return one, which is used to calculate the final value.
+The implementation of the ``IOperation`` interface, which is used to calculate the final value, will be provided by the ASP.NET Core DI.
 Our code doesn’t know which implementation is used, it is registered by the selected extension.
 To select the extension we need to copy its DLL file to the Extensions folder of the main web application, or add implicit reference on that project.

 So, let’s copy the PlusExtension.dll file to the Extensions folder and try to run our application: